Listed below are some frequently asked questions and answers about the adoption process for our organization.

 We do not adopt out of state.
 Our rescue will only adopt our cats or kittens locally in Georgia.

 All cats and kittens are spayed or neutered, microchipped, dewormed, and flea treated.
-They are combo tested for feline immunodeficiency virus (FIV) antibody and feline leukemia virus (FeLV) antigen.
+They receive a Feline Triple SNAP which tests for feline immunodeficiency virus (FIV) antibody, feline leukemia virus (FeLV) antigen, and heartworms (HW).

 All cats and kittens are given age-appropriate vaccinations (FVRCP and FeLV) to help guard against feline viral rhinotracheitis, calicivirus, and panleukopenia plus an age-appropriate rabies shot.
 Per our veterinarian’s guidelines, kittens need a series of shots: 3 FVRCP and 2 FeLV, and 1 Rabies.
 Depending on the kitten’s age at the time of adoption, it will be the adopter’s responsibility to complete this program.
 Generally, adult cats will receive one of each (FVRCP, FeLV, and Rabies) as per our veterinarian’s recommendation.

-As a general rule kittens that are six weeks of age or older are combo tested for feline immunodeficiency virus (FIV) antibody and feline leukemia virus (FeLV) antigen.
+As a general rule kittens that are six weeks of age or older receive a Feline Triple SNAP which tests for feline immunodeficiency virus (FIV) antibody, feline leukemia virus (FeLV) antigen, and heartworms (HW).
 They will also start their vaccinations.
 Per our veterinarian’s guidelines, kittens need a series of shots: 3 FVRCP and 2 FeLV, and 1 Rabies.
 Depending on the kitten’s age at the time of adoption, it will be the adopter’s responsibility to complete this program.

 Per the guidance of our veterinarian, unless there are any medical issues, female kittens can be spayed when they weigh 2 1/2 pounds and male kittens can be neutered when they weigh 2 pounds.
 Our rescue does not allow any kitten to be adopted to their new home unless the kitten has been spayed or neutered.